Tomtores/DuplicateFinder/Readme.md

 # How to use:

-## 1. Go to recycle bin settings and make sure the setting
+## 1. Disable immediate file removal in windows
-"Don't move files to Recycle Bin.
-Remove files immediatelly when deleted." is DISABLED.
+**Go to recycle bin settings and make sure the setting "Don't move files to Recycle Bin.
+Remove files immediatelly when deleted." is DISABLED.**

-I OFFER NO FILE RECOVERY ASSISTANCE IF YOU DELETE SOMETHING IMPORTANT ON ACCIDENT.
+**I OFFER NO FILE RECOVERY ASSISTANCE IF YOU DELETE SOMETHING IMPORTANT ON ACCIDENT.
-YOU HAVE BEEN WARNED.
+YOU HAVE BEEN WARNED.**

 ## 2. Installation